jacebenson/jace.pro/content/project/workflow/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-This is my version of a diagramming tool as it seems most eventaully go offline.
+This is my version of a diagramming tool and is installable as an offline PWA.

 It's a simple implementation of [mermaidjs](https://mermaidjs.github.io/)